Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection: Acknowledgements

 \section{Acknowledgements}

-We thank Sevryn Robinson and Junhyeon Cho for their assistance in refining our algorithm and applying it to Korean.
+We thank Sevryn Robinson and Junhyeon Cho for their assistance.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Alberta Machine Intelligence Institute (Amii).

 [heading=subbibintoc]